USD students, faculty, and staff have access to:

 Are law students using it?

-We've all heard that ChatGPT-4 can pass the bar exam and the MPRE.
-Not only could it pass the bar, but it passed it well, now scoring in the top 10% of test takers.
+As early as mid-2023 ChatGPT-4 was able to pass the bar exam and the MPRE.
+Not only could it pass the bar, but it passed it well, scoring in the top 10% of test takers.
 So presumably, some law students are using ChatGPT in an attempt to get a better grade on exams.
 Students have also used generative AI to write an outline for an essay, write an essay, create references/citations list, summarize text, and create slide decks.
-But ChatGPT is better at some of these than others.
+But ChatGPT is better at some of these tasks than others.
 And not everyone is jumping on the bandwagon.
-Students may have several reasons for their reservations: inadvertently running afoul of their school's honor code, concern about the accuracy and validity of research, and concern that it might diminish their legal research skills and make them less competitive in a firm environment.
-On law school exams, depending on the exam prompt, ChatGPT produces varying results.
-If the prompt is rather basic, e.g. describe the elements of a contract, ChatGPT has enough samples to generate a reasonable answer.
-If the prompt is very specific to terms used only in lecture, ChatGPT will not perform as well.
-In short, ChatGPT can be an easy way to a B- answer.
-ChatGPT-4 fares significantly better than 3.5.
+Students may have several reasons for their reservations: inadvertently running afoul of their school's honor code, concern about the accuracy and validity of research, and concern that it might diminish their capacity to learn traditional legal research skills.
+On law school exams, early versions of ChatGPT produced varying results, somewhere between a B and a C. However later models fared significantly better.
+By early 2025, ChatGPTs newest model at the time, called o3, earned grades ranging from A+ to B on eight spring finals given by faculty at the University of Maryland Francis King Carey School of Law.